 National Women’s Soccer League names Jeff Plush as Commissioner

-Posted on 6 January 2015 in ↳ National Women's Soccer League
+Posted on 6 January 2015 in Around the Soccer World

 The National Women’s Soccer League announced today that Jeff Plush has been named Commissioner for the National Women’s Soccer League, which will begin its third season in April.
 Plush is an accomplished and respected senior executive with more than 20 years of operating experience in the sport and live entertainment industry.